renovate-bot/zw/docs/guides/syntax/03_ice.md

 3. If no archive files will be discovered then no action is being performed and also no warning message is being printed.

-#### Fixed Mode
+#### Fixed mode

 It is active when a filename is being passed as the `extract`'s argument, e.g.:
 `zi extract=archive.zip for z-shell/null`.

 Multiple files can be specified – separated by spaces.
 In this mode all and only the specified files are being extracted.

 #### Filenames With Spaces

 The filenames with spaces in them are supported by a trick – to correctly pass such a filename to `extract` use the non-breaking space in place of the in-filename original spaces.

-The non-breaking space is easy to type by pressing right Alt and the Space.
+The non-breaking space is easy to type by pressing right <kbd>ALT</kbd> and the <kbd>SPACE</kbd>.

-#### Flags {#flags}
+#### Flags

 The value of the ice can begin with a two special characters: